Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Abstract

 \section{Abstract}

-Despite the rapid progress of Vision-Language-Action (VLA) models, the prevailing paradigm of predicting discrete waypoints remains fundamentally misaligned with the intrinsic continuity of physical motion.
-This discretization imposes rigid sampling rates, lacks high-order differentiability, and introduces quantization artifacts that hinder precise, compliant interaction.
-We propose \textit{Neural Implicit Action Fields (NIAF)}, a paradigm shift that reformulates action prediction from discrete waypoints to continuous action function regression.
-By utilizing an MLLM as a hierarchical spectral modulator over a learnable motion prior, NIAF synthesizes infinite-resolution trajectories as continuous-time manifolds.
-This formulation enables \textit{Analytical Differentiability}, allowing for explicit supervision of velocity, acceleration, and jerk to ensure mathematical consistency and physical plausibility.
-Our approach achieves state-of-the-art results on CALVIN and LIBERO benchmarks across diverse backbones.
-Furthermore, real-world experiments demonstrate that NIAF enables stable impedance control, bridging the gap between high-level semantic understanding and low-level dynamic execution.
+Despite the rapid progress of vision-language-action (VLA) models, the prevailing practice of predicting action chunks as discrete waypoints remains structurally misaligned with the intrinsic continuity of physical motion.
+This discretization arises naturally from fixed-rate robot data collection and the token-by-token prediction paradigm of large language models, but ties actions to rigid sampling rates, does not naturally support analytically consistent higher-order derivatives, and introduces quantization artifacts that hinder precise, compliant interaction.
+We propose \textit{Neural Implicit Action Fields (NIAF)}, which reformulates chunk-level action representation from discrete waypoints to continuous action functions.
+Using a vision-language model as a hierarchical spectral modulator over a learnable motion prior, NIAF synthesizes continuous-time action manifolds with arbitrary temporal resolution.
+This formulation enables analytical differentiation, allowing explicit supervision of velocity and regularization of higher-order derivative signals to promote mathematical consistency, physical plausibility, and control smoothness.
+Our approach achieves strong results on CALVIN and LIBERO across diverse backbones.
+Real-world experiments further confirm that NIAF supports stable impedance control, bridging policy-side action generation and execution-side smooth control.